Gerjo/PCCS/README.md

 Windows build server can be found using TeamViewer at: 947 969 915
 Login using the windows account Teal'C

+Or internally you can use an RDP to 145.92.17.86

 Compile & toolchain instructions
 ====
 Linux: Just type "make" in the project root folder.